 Your physician will order one or more of the following tests to diagnose TAA:

 Thoracic aortic aneurysm repair involves removing the aneurysm through open surgery or endovascular stent graft repair.
-Our surgeons perform both procedures:
+Our heart surgeons perform both procedures:

 Your doctor will weigh the chances that the aneurysm will burst against the risks of surgery.
 Because a small aneurysm is not likely to burst, it may be monitored for a while.
-When it reaches a certain size, you may have surgery to replace that section of your aorta.
+When it reaches a certain size, you may have cardiology surgery to replace that section of your aorta.